skillwork-mdimitrov/shophia/src/components/RibbonArea/Readme.md

-The Ribbon area of Shophia
+The Ribbon area of Shophia.

 #### Technical details

 Known bugs:
-- Is not responsive
+- It is not responsive

 ```js
 <RibbonArea />